alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_098_eng.md

 Old anime theme songs have clear themes, energy, and that "cheering" feeling.
 They're also not musically difficult and suited for brass bands.

 Every year some high school uses them for cheering, passed down continuously.
 In music or anything, good things really do remain!
 Now then.

 *Coo: Far From Home* - the story rushes toward the ending with rapid developments.
 Pursuing kidnapped Coo, the story moves to Tahiti, Papeete.
 From peaceful island scenes, the story shifts to the "city."

 *COO*, which we'd been carefully making in storyboard order from the beginning, took about a year to reach this point.

 I think we were working on this area around spring 1993.
-Ah, since we visited the Maritime Self-Defense Force for research in late 1992, maybe a bit later?
+Ah, since we visited the Maritime Self-Defence Force for research in late 1992, maybe a bit later?
 Around when Yamamoto Nizo-san's work was nearing completion, which is why I remember having a big drinking party.

 Assistant director Hiroshima-san, production manager Sakai-kun, and I were taken by Nizo-san to get completely drunk in Oizumi, then drank more at Sayama City station, then tumbled into Nizo-san's studio "Eieisha" then in Sayama City, where the still-strong Nizo-san made us drink more beer (laughs).
 Though he was also totally drunk, in that condition he still pulled out Moriya Suji-san's art book or something to explain to us (laughs). ...Such memories too (laughs).